Baileys Chocolate Cake

 17. Frost the outside of the cake with the remaining frosting.
 For help getting a smooth finish, refer to my tutorial.

-18. Set the cake aside and make the chocolate ganache.
+18. Set the cake aside and make the chocolate ganache (see my tips on making chocolate ganache).
 Add the chocolate chips to a metal or glass bowl.

 19. Microwave the heavy whipping cream until boiling, then pour over the chocolate chips.
 Cover the bowl with clear wrap for about 5 minutes.